Clinician Wellbeing Tools and Practical Approaches

 NAM Action Collaborative on Clinician Well-Being and Resilience

-The National Academy of Medicine launched the Action Collaborative as a network of more than 200 organizations committed to reversing trends in clinician burnout.
+The National Academy of Medicine launched the Action Collaborative. a network of 200+ organizations committed to reversing trends in clinician burnout.
 They published a National Plan for Health Workforce Well-Being and offer a collection of resources that highlight strategies and tools that health care leaders and workers can use across practice settings to take action toward decreasing burnout and improving clinician well-being.

 AMA Physician Burnout Portal